rdgarfinkel/mediacollection/README.md

 - TheAudioDB.com, imdb.com, themoviedb.org, thetvdb.com, musicbrainz.org and/or thegamesdb.net integration would be awesome, but I don't know enough about API usage currently to do these, hopefully someone can step up with these abilities.

 # change log
+- 2017.06.21
+  - Non-administrative/Administrative: Added ability to show/hide service information for the video games, music, movies/TV, and books listings when viewed on a mobile device.
+  - Non-administrative: Minor tweaks to the mobile device display tables.
 - 2017.04.04
   - Non-administrative/Administrative: On the videos section, I had included an if/then statement that would change the media type of entries to "Streaming" if there wasn't a media type option selected.
 This revision modifies this slightly, in that "Streaming" will only show if a streaming service is selected per entry, otherwise it won't show anything.
 - 2017.03.12